 Just as a CFO reviews finances any time his or her company experiences a major event, you, too, should closely review your balance sheet of assets and liabilities.
 And the 2018 fiscal year definitely counts as a major-event year for most high-net-worth individuals and families, says Jeanne Krigbaum, Senior Wealth Planner for Wells Fargo Private Bank, for two primary reasons: increasing stock market volatility and the impact of tax reform.

 “Impending tax changes mean that many families are likely to pay less in taxes.
 Individuals who own businesses stand to pay less in corporate taxes, too,” Krigbaum says.
-“On top of that, the federal estate tax exemption has doubled to a very generous $11.18 million for individuals, or $22.36 million for couples starting in 2018.”
+“On top of that, the federal estate tax exemption doubled to a very generous $11.18 million for individuals, or $22.36 million for couples starting in 2018.”
 (The exemption increased to $11.4 million for individuals in 2019).

 These new variables make it a good year for family CFOs to embark on full financial reviews.
 The following are some considerations to keep in mind.
 As you do, it is important to consult with your entire team of wealth, tax, and legal professionals to determine the right path for you — just as any CFO would.

 Look for efficiencies in your assets

 “Companies regularly review what assets they own, how they own them, and whether there might be more tax-efficient ways to own them,” notes Krigbaum.

 Consider your personal real estate.
 The IRS has lowered the maximum amount of property taxes you can itemize on your federal tax return.
 That means you might not get much of a tax break for owning that lakeside vacation home.

 Example: If you have been using the property infrequently, you could consider turning it into a rental.
 The tax advantages might be better if that lake home is a business asset instead of a personal one, suggests Krigbaum.